thiru7kavi/Vault-AWS/README.md

      b.
 Kernel Patch \
      c.
 Security Patch \
      d.
 Setup Monitoring
-2. Request or Configure or review Periodic backup for DynamoDB
+2. Request or Configure or review Periodic backup for DynamoDB tables
+3. Monitoring and alerting on audit metrics using cloud watch or ELK
+4. Audit ACLs and Policies Periodically
+5. Perform manual key rotation if necessary (Master key in KMS)
+6. Plan and Handle vault upgrades ,if any bug fixes or security fixes in future
+7. Integrate Continuous integration using Jenkins and test vault configs before pushing to Prod
+8. DR or Chaos Test to validate High availability